darktable-org/dtdocs/content/module-reference/processing-modules/retouch.md

 Once you have placed your source and target shapes on the image, they can be adjusted manually with your mouse.

+Ctrl+click and drag within either the source or target shape to rotate only that specific shape.
+Ctrl+Shift+click and drag within either shape to rotate both the source and target shapes together.

 ---

 **Note:** For _circle_ and _ellipse_ shapes only, you can place both the source and target shapes with a single click-and-drag motion: Click on the desired target location and then drag, releasing your mouse button when you reach the desired source location.
 This operation does not affect the placement of subsequent shapes.